Aliases for NUP37 Gene

 GeneCards Summary for NUP37 Gene

-NUP37 (Nucleoporin 37kDa) is a Protein Coding gene.
-Among its related pathways are RNA transport and Regulation of Glucokinase by Glucokinase Regulatory Protein.
+NUP37 (Nucleoporin 37) is a Protein Coding gene.
+Among its related pathways are Transport of Mature Transcript to Cytoplasm and Regulation of Glucokinase by Glucokinase Regulatory Protein.

 UniProtKB/Swiss-Prot for NUP37 Gene